For Platform & Engineering Teams

 Two runners, one contract

-The code-agent loop runs via direct LLM API or the official `claude` CLI subprocess.
-Same audit events, same Capsule (Gene-composed) system prompt, same stop registry.
-Swap per session, measure which one wins for your codebase.
+The coding-agent loop can run via direct LLM API or via the official CLI subprocess of the agent of your choice.
+Same audit events, same governance contract, same stop controls.
+Swap per session and measure which one wins for your codebase.

-Hash-chain integrity, multi-tenant isolation, sandbox path-escape guards, cooperative cancellation, policy-gate decisions, evidence-pack signature verification — all pinned.
-CI green is a real signal, not a vibe.
+Hash-chain integrity, multi-tenant isolation, sandbox path-escape guards, cooperative cancellation, policy-gate decisions, and evidence-pack signature verification are all pinned in CI.
+Green build is a real signal, not a vibe.

 Are you on the compliance side, not the engineering side?